amethystnetwork-dev/Incognito/README.md

 **Who is this repo for?**

 This repo is for people that want a easy way to deploy Incognito to cloud hosting services like Railway.
 If you just want to use Incognito and not deploy it, I recommend you get a official Incognito domain (Check above for how to do so)

+**My question is not answered**

+Because we can't answer every question here, you may want to check the [wiki](https://github.com/IDontCodee/Incognito/wiki).
+If you still have questions, you might want to join our Discord [(link above)](#discord-server)

 ## More